Patrick Yazbek: Viking FK

 On 2 February 2023, Norwegian Eliteserien club Viking announced the signing of Yazbek.
+On 15 April 2023, he scored his first goal for the club in a 2–0 home win against Lillestrøm.

+Nashville SC

+On 22 July 2024, Yazbek joined Major League Soccer club Nashville SC.
+He made his league debut on 24 August against Austin FC but was removed from the match in the first half.
+Yazbek was suspended for the following two matches for a violation of the league's anti-discrimination policy.
+According to Outsports, the suspension was a result of Yazbek's use of a homophobic slur during the match after a foul was called against him.

 International career

+Youth

 Yazbek was selected for the Australia national under-23 team ahead of their qualifiers for the 2022 AFC U-23 Asian Cup.
 He played in both of Australia's games against Indonesia in October 2021, helping his side qualify for the final tournament.
 In the 2022 AFC U-23 Asian Cup, Yazbek played six games; Australia finished in fourth place, losing the third place match against Japan.

+Senior

+Yazbek was named in the Australia squad for the 2026 FIFA World Cup qualifying matches against Lebanon, the country in which his parents were born in and who he was also eligible to represent.
+Lebanon manager Miodrag Radulović criticised Yazbek for his decision to represent Australia, saying he "would be better to be one of the leaders in our team than sitting on the bench [for Australia]."
+Yazbek did not feature in the first match at Western Sydney Stadium on 21 March, instead making his debut on 26 March at the Canberra Stadium, managing one assist for John Iredale in a 5–0 victory.

+Ahead of Australia's 2026 World Cup qualification matches against China and Japan, Socceroos coach Tony Popovic called up Yazbeck as an injury replacement for Massimo Luongo and Connor Metcalfe.

 Style of play

 In 2021, Yazbek described himself as a "hardworking box-to-box midfielder".

 Personal life

-Born in Australia, Yazbek is of Lebanese descent.
-Growing up a Sydney FC supporter, Yazbek studied at Holy Spirit Catholic Primary School in Carnes Hill, and at Clancy Catholic College in West Hoxton.
+Yazbek is of Lebanese descent and grew up as a Sydney FC supporter.
+He studied at Holy Spirit Catholic Primary School in Carnes Hill and at Clancy Catholic College in West Hoxton.
 As of 2021, he was a Construction Management student at the University of New South Wales.